carissaeats/carissaeats.github.io/_posts/2020-12-09-irvins-bopomofo.md

 ##### TLDR: Started from a restaurant.
 Now *we’re* here.

-I had the privilege to travel to Singapore for a few days in 2018, as its proximity to Guangzhou (where my dad grew up) made it an ideal getaway during my summer in China.
+I had the privilege of travelling to Singapore for a few days in 2018, as its proximity to Guangzhou (where my dad grew up) made it an ideal getaway during my summer in China.
 Singapore was certainly on my bucket list, primarily for the hawker stands.
 But WOW, I was completely blown away by the country (island city-state?) - I would take the opportunity to live there in a heartbeat.
 Okay, probably with further research, too, but you get the point - Singapore felt like home!
 The humidity would likely be the greatest turn off for most, but I’m pretty indifferent to it.
 It didn’t feel humid when I was there, so I may just not have that weather association to Singapore, though.

 ###### Quick Singapore Facts: Singapore is majority ethnic Chinese, with Malay and Indian populations making up the subsequent major demographics.
 Singapore is also known for being religiously diverse.